Bartlesville Radio » News » Ascension Bartlesville: CCU Beds in Hospital are Full

 Ascension Bartlesville: CCU Beds in Hospital are Full

-As the coronavirus pandemic stretches out, Chief Operating Officer Mike Moore with the Ascension St. John Jane Phillips Medical Center on Wednesday said the hospital's Coronary Care Unit (CCU) beds are full.
+As the coronavirus pandemic stretches out, Chief Operating Officer Mike Moore with the Ascension St. John Jane Phillips Medical Center on Wednesday said the hospital's Critical Care Unit (CCU) beds are full.

 There are 18 beds that Ascension St. John Jane Phillips can put CCU patients in, and Moore said they hold patients in the ER when they're full.
 Moore said the patients in the ER stay there until a CCU beds becomes available.
 He said the patients that are currently in the CCU beds will eventually be transferred to other floors of the hospital when the time is right, making way for those in holding to be moved to a bed.